About

 Step 1: Installation

 I recommend just following the Getting-Started Guide.
-No issues.
+Install Hugo first, then the theme.

 Step 2: Customize CSS